Armed Services Personnel Get Lesson In Winter Road Safety

 As a result, they are urging drivers to turn their phones off or put them in the glove box.
 They said;

 “Mobile phones are a problem with motorists especially younger drivers.
 They will be checking social media while behind the wheel.
-Also, more are using their phones to stream music.”
+Also, more people are using their phones to stream music.”

 “As a result of this they are distracted, our advice to all drivers is to put your phone away when you are behind the wheel.”